|

 Regarding Gerald's work, I read your e-mail to him.
 Thanks for sharing your thoughts with us regarding your own research on the topic.
 Gerald has spent his life involved in biblical research.
 He is aware of the books you mentioned and has even met some of the authors personally.
 Since you have an interest in his work, I would strongly recommend you purchase his books and back issues, especially his new book, "The Exodus Happened 2450 B. C." which is getting some very good reviews at the present time.
 It is a very easy read, but not based on theology but scientific research.
 I think you would really enjoy it.
 All the questions you asked are answered on his website, either in back issues, or in the correspondence section.
 I think you will find his answers quite satisfactory.

 Regarding your 19 month old daughter.
-I would urge you to read all the information I have posted on my website, in the corresondence section as well as purchasing the back issues that deal with the family bed, discipline and child raising in general.
+I would urge you to read all the information I have posted on my website, in the correspondence section as well as purchasing the back issues that deal with the family bed, discipline and child raising in general.
 There is an index for each back issue, as well as a search on the site that will lead you to the back issues that you will find most helpful.
 (The back issues are only $1.99 each.)
 All of the questions you have asked are answered there and they are there as a ministry to moms just like yourself.

 Thanks again for writing.